What is a BAMF integration course (Integrationskurs)?

 Free German courses are available on the Deutsche Welle website (dw.com) in many languages.
 The website is also available in different languages.
 Select “DW.COM in 30 languages” on the top of the site to choose your language.

-To find a course, open the website https://learngerman.dw.com/de/deutsch-lernen/s-9095.
-There a various courses to choose from.
+In order to find a course, open the website https://learngerman.dw.com/de/deutsch-lernen/s-9095 .
+There a various courses that you can choose.

-You can also take a placement test on the page if you are not sure which course is right for you.
-To do this, click on the A1 or A2 courses .
+You can take a placement test if you are not sure which course is the right one for you.
+Click on the A1, A2 courses.

 Alternatively, you can attend free courses offered by the Goethe Institut: https://www.goethe.de/de/spr/ueb.html (Deutsch), https://www.goethe.de/en/spr/ueb.html (Englisch) or the VHS Learning Portal: https://www.vhs-lernportal.de.